Lyanna Stark by Marcos Feittosa ©

 Cordelia Hill (young Lyanna)

 Lyanna Stark was the only daughter of Lord Rickard Stark and his wife, Lady Lyarra Stark.
 She had two older brothers, Brandon and Eddard, and one younger brother, Benjen.
 Her abduction by Prince Rhaegar Targaryen was the event that ultimately triggered Robert's Rebellion and led to the downfall of the Targaryen dynasty.
-She is portrayed by both Cordelia Hill (as a child) and Aisling Franciosi (as a young adult) during Season 6 flashbacks in the television adaptation Game of Thrones.
+She is portrayed by both Cordelia Hill (as a child) in Season 6 and Aisling Franciosi (as a young adult) during Season 6 and Season 7 flashbacks in the television adaptation Game of Thrones.

 Appearance and Character